 Looking For Safe Investments with High Returns?

 However, what if you looking for safe investments with high returns?
-Your options for safety and return on the same dollars are limited, however, if you are willing to think outside the box there is an option you may not have considered.
+Your options for safety and performance on the same dollars are limited.
+However, if you are willing to think outside the box, there is an option you may not have considered.